AjayKMehta/setup-machine/README.md

     ```

 > [!TIP]
-> :point_right: You can supply `--apply` in above command to generate dot files at same time.
+> You can supply `--apply` in above command to generate dot files at same time.

 - Provide the path to your KeePassXC database in your configuration file if any.
 See [here](https://www.chezmoi.io/user-guide/password-managers/keepassxc/) for details.